Fast Intra-kernel Isolation and Security with IskiOS: Details of LMBench Experiments

-The second column in each table below shows the arithmetic mean and standard deviation for ten runs of each latency and bandwidth microbenchmark on the unmodified Linux kernel (i.e., our baseline).
+Tables~\ref{table:eval:lmbench-lat} and~\ref{table:eval:lmbench-bw} show results for our LMBench experiments.
+In each, the second column shows the arithmetic mean and standard deviation (SD) for ten runs of each latency and bandwidth microbenchmark on the unmodified Linux kernel (i.e., our baseline).
 Similarly, columns 3--6 show the arithmetic mean and standard deviation, as well as the percentage overhead, of each configuration over the baseline kernel.
-The last row of each table shows the geometric mean overhead across latency and bandwidth microbenchmarks, respectively, for each {\System} configuration.
+The last row of each table shows the geometric mean (in reported metric ($(\prod_i (overhead_{i} + 100))^{1/n}-100$)) overhead across latency and bandwidth microbenchmarks, respectively, for each {\System} configuration.

+Figures~\ref{fig:pkk-eval:bw} and~\ref{fig:pkk-eval:latency} show the detailed overhead of using PKK with and without our SMEP instrumentation on the LMBench bandwidth and latency experiments, respectively.